Thomas W. Hardwick: Governor (1921–1923)

 Hardwick then served as Governor of Georgia from 1921 to 1923, and due to his opposition to the Ku Klux Klan, lost to Clifford Walker in the subsequent election.
 While standing unsuccessfully for re-nomination in 1922, Hardwick described his rival Clifford Walker as the Ku Klux Klan’s candidate and being supported by the “radical union labor element.”

 He ran unsuccessfully for election to the Senate in 1922 and 1924, and then retired from politics.
 He spent the rest of his life practicing law, with offices in Washington, D.C., Atlanta, Georgia, and Sandersville, Georgia.

 One of Hardwick's most notable actions as governor of Georgia was his appointment of Rebecca Latimer Felton to the United States Senate as a temporary replacement for Tom Watson, who had died.
 Though Felton only served for one day, she was the first woman to serve in the Senate.

+Hardwick was associated with progressivism earlier in his political career, but by the time he served as governor of Georgia he had moved towards conservatism; denouncing what he regarded as paternalism and proclaiming his belief that “God helps those who help themselves.”
+After his death, one journal said of Hardwick that he was “essentially a conservative, distrustful of reformers, and extremely jealous of states rights.”

 Death

 Hardwick died of a heart attack on January 31, 1944, in Sandersville.
 Hardwick was interred in Old City Cemetery in Sandersville.